Non-archimedean tame topology and stably dominated types: Guessing definable maps by regular algebraic maps

 Note that since finite morphisms are projective (cf. \cite{ega} 6.1.11), if $V$ is projective then so is $\tV$.

-\<{lem} Let $V$ be a normal projective variety and $L$ an ample line bundle on $V$.
-Let $H$ be a finite dimensional vector space, and let $h: V \to H$ be a rational map.
-Then for any sufficiently large integer $m$ there exists sections $s_1,\ldots,s_k$ of $\fL=L^{\tensor m}$ such that there is no common zero of the $s_i$ outside the domain of definition of $h$, and such that for each $i$, $s_i \tensor h$ extends to a morphism $V \to \fL \tensor H$. \>{lem}
+\begin{lem} Let $V$ be a normal projective variety and $L$ an ample line bundle on $V$.
+Let $H$ be a finite-dimensional vector space, and let $h: V \to H$ be a rational map.
+Then for any sufficiently large integer $m$ there exists sections $s_1,\ldots,s_k$ of $\fL=L^{\tensor m}$ such that there is no common zero of the $s_i$ inside the domain of definition of $h$, and such that for each $i$, $s_i \tensor h$ extends to a morphism $V \to \fL \tensor H$. \end{lem}

 \prf Say $H=\Aa^n$.
 We have $h=(h_1,\ldots,h_n)$.
 Let $D_i$ be the polar divisor of $h_i$ and $D=\sum_{i=1}^n D_i$.
 Let $L_D$ be the associated line bundle.
 Then $h \tensor 1$ extends to a section of $H \tensor L_D$.
 Since $L$ is ample, for some $m$, $L^{\tensor m} \tensor L_D \inv$ is generated by global sections $\si_1,\ldots,\si_k$.
 Since $1$ is a global section of $L_D$, $s_i = 1 \tensor \si_i$ is a section of $L_D \tensor (L^{\tensor m} \tensor L_D \inv) \cong L^{\tensor m}$.
 Since away from the support of the divisor $D$, the common zeroes of the $s_i$ are also common zeroes of the $\si_i$, they have no common zeroes there.
 Now $h \tensor s_i = (h \tensor 1) \tensor (1 \tensor s_i)$ extends to a section of $(H \tensor L_D) \tensor (L_D \inv \tensor L^{\tensor m}) \cong H \tensor L^{\tensor m}$. \eprf